tdwg/website/conferences/2024/submissions/posters/index.md

 ## Uploading posters & videos

 * **Please sign in to Google** before clicking the link to upload your poster or video.
 Your Google account can use any email (gmail not necessary).
+  * Verify your settings (under the gear icon->General->Uploads) and make sure that "Convert uploads to Google Docs editor format" is _unchecked._
 * Save & Upload (at least a solid version of) your poster to TDWG's Google Drive no later than 19 August (link sent by separate email from Oxford Abstracts)
 * **Deadline to upload revisions** to the conference (Google Drive) server is [midnight JST 30 August](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Last+Slide+Update+to+Server+-+SPNHC-TDWG+2024&iso=20240830T235959&p1=775).
 See also [How to update your file without changing the URL or file name](#tip-update-file)